isabella232/partner-center-pr.tr-tr/partner-center/announcements/2020-december.md

 ______________

-## <a name="microsoft-365-apps-and-services-support-of-internet-explorer-11-and-microsoft-edge-legacy-announcement"></a><a name="10"></a>Internet Explorer 11 ve Microsoft Edge eski duyurusu Microsoft 365 uygulama ve hizmet desteği
+## <a name="microsoft-365-apps-and-services-support-of-internet-explorer-11-and-microsoft-edge-legacy-announcement"></a><a name="10"></a>Microsoft 365 uygulamaları ve hizmetleri ınternet Explorer 11 ' i ve Microsoft Edge eski duyuruyu destekler

 ### <a name="categories"></a>Kategoriler